sjpeacock/Sea-lice-database/README.md

 April 30, 2021: SJP added data for April 2021 for in-season update.

+May 26, 2021: SJP added data for May 2021 in-season update.

+July 12, 2021: SJP added remainder of data for 2021 field season.

 #### 3. Metadata status

 December 2015: metadata compiled.